Leniency Designs: An Operator's Manual: A Checklist for Leniency Designs

 Balance tests can also examine post-assignment variables to detect exclusion restriction violations.
 These tests ask whether decision-makers affect outcomes through channels beyond the specified treatment.
-In the patent setting, for example, one concern is that examiner assignment affects not only whether an application is approved but also the speed of the application review---which plausibly has independent effects on follow-up innovation outcomes by reducing applicant uncertainty.
-A UJIVE regression which uses a measure of review speed as the outcome, keeping again the treatment, instrument, and controls, could be used to assess the significance of such potential exclusion restriction violations.\footnote{\textcite{farre2020patent} conduct a different test, including review speed as a second treatment while also including a second ``leniency'' instrument capturing the assigned examiner's average review speed for past cases (see also \textcite{hlr22}).
-Such multiple-treatment specifications can be difficult to interpret when the effects of patent-granting and review speed are heterogeneous \parencite{BhSi24}.}
+In the patent setting, for instance, one concern is that examiner assignment affects not only whether an application is approved but also the speed of the application review---which plausibly has independent effects on follow-up innovation outcomes by reducing applicant uncertainty.
+A UJIVE regression which uses a measure of review speed as the outcome (e.g., months under review), keeping again the same treatment, instrument, and controls, could be used to assess the significance of such potential exclusion restriction violations: if present, the research design will not generally recover the effect of patent-granting.\footnote{ When examiner assignment affects review speed, it is still possible to recover the effect of patent-granting by using review speed as a second treatment, as done in \textcite{farre2020patent} \parencite[see also][]{amms15}.
+One simply uses examiner dummies as instruments for both treatments in a UJIVE regression.
+This approach generally requires the effect of patent-granting to be constant, and the effect of review speed to be linear and constant (or at least not be selected on, see \cref{fn:selection_on_gains}).
+A more flexible approach is to interact approval with review time, discretized to a mutually exclusive set of dummies (e.g., under and over 2 years).
+This can again be estimated with a UJIVE regression. \Textcite{BhSi24} give conditions under which such multiple-treatment specifications have a causal interpretation under effect heterogeneity.}

 \emph{3.
 Estimate treatment effects by UJIVE and alternative estimators}

 The UJIVE estimator is the preferred choice for leniency designs as it avoids the subtle potential biases of alternative approaches when there are many decision-makers and controls.
 Comparing UJIVE estimates and standard errors to those from these alternative approaches---such as 2SLS---is illustrative of these biases.
 As usual with instrumental variable designs, it can also be instructive to compare the UJIVE estimates to ordinary least squares estimates of the treatment effect as a way to probe the importance of selection bias.